 Class times are published in the Schedule of Classes and are available at registration.
 A second publication of the Schedule containing class times and locations will be available the first day of classes.
 Changes made to the schedule after this final printing are published separately.
 Underenrolled courses are subject to cancellation at any time during the first two weeks of classes.

 A special program of cross-registration between Manhattan School of Music and Barnard College allows qualified Manhattan School of Music undergraduates to have access to a greater variety of academic courses taught at Barnard.
 Students must be in good academic standing with a cumulative Manhattan School of Music grade point average of at least a B. Appropriate Barnard courses must be approved by both the Manhattan School of Music and Barnard Offices of the Registrar and cannot be more than three (3) points.
 A surcharge for a Barnard course will be assessed by the Manhattan School of Music Bursar.

 For more information on this program, please look here.

 Students may petition to audit a course for no credit if space is available in the class.
 Approval of the instructor and department chair is required.
 The first course audited in an academic year is free; each additional audited course will be subject to an additional charge as outlined in the tuition and fees section of the catalog.

 Courses taken as “Audit” are subject to the same Add/Drop/Withdrawal deadlines as regular courses.
 (See Schedule Changes)

 Independent Study provides the student with an opportunity to engage in exceptional research projects.
 Independent Study Petition Forms are available in the Office of the Registrar.
-Such requests will be reviewed for approval by the Registrar and the Vice President for Academics & Performance.
+Such requests will be reviewed for approval by the Dean of Academic Affairs.
 A student is granted no more than one Independent Study during his or her residency in any program of study.